shaneutt/rust-grpc-demo/README.md

 ```

 We've accomplished what we set out to do, we have an API with a streaming
-endpoint, and a CLI which excercises it.
+endpoint, and a CLI which exercises it.
 If you want to play around with it
 more, Clap automatically generates `--help` information:

 ```console